openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   tools and uploaded files that supplement the course.
 Links to each page appear in the course material navigation bar.

-  For more information, see :ref:`partnercoursestaff:Adding Pages to a Course`.
+  For more information, see :ref:`Adding Pages to a Course`.

 .. _PAL: